 2.2 Customer Obligations.

 (b) Platform Policies.
 Customer shall comply with the Platform Policies, as amended from time to time.
-Continued use of the Services shall be considered acceptance of the most recent Platform Policies by Customer, notwithstanding anything that may otherwise be to the contrary in the Agreement.
+Continued use of the Services shall be considered acceptance of the most recent Platform Policies by Customer.

 3. PROPRIETARY RIGHTS